-The workshop content is tailored for years 5 and 6 with key learning areas in Science, Hass (Geography) and cross curriculum priority (sustainability).
+The workshop content is tailored for years 3-6 with key learning areas in Science, HASS (Geography) and cross curriculum priority (sustainability).
 The workshop and post workshop activities can easily be incorporated into other learning areas.

 Cross Curriculum Priority: Aboriginal and Torres Strait Islander Histories and Cultures: Country/Place | Culture | People